lcrespom/Modulator/README.md

 	- Custom nodes
 		- Noise LFO
-		- Ring modulation using a gain node where the gain is controlled by an oscillator
+		- Ring modulation using a gain node where the gain is controlled by an oscillator (low: it can be implemented using an LFO controlling a gain).
 		- Oscillator with gain
 		- LFO with gain
 		- Sample buffer with gain